The Solidgate Payment Form allows for the tokenization of sensitive data, manages 3D Secure authentication, and supports multiple payment methods.

 your-custom-container-id

-not set Form request data object
+Form request data object

 const data = {